eSentire/grape/README.md

 This will create two docker containers: `examplegr` which is the grafana server and `examplepg` which is the postgresql server.

+If the docker containers were previously killed because of something like a system crash, `grape create` will restart them in the same state.
+The grafana dashboards and postgresql database contents will not be lost.
+Beware that the `grape delete` operation _will_ destroy the state data.

 It will also create and map the local `example/pg/mnt/pgdata` directory to the database container to save database results and `example/gr/mnt/grdata` to the grafana container to save the grafana